livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ## Presubmission Letter

-Before drafting an article, authors should send a presubmission inquiry letter to the [Lead Editor for the relevant area](http://www.livecomsjournal.org/editorial-board).
+Before drafting an article, authors should send a presubmission inquiry letter to the [Lead Editor for the relevant area](http://www.livecomsjournal.org/editorial-board) (see also below).
 The presubmission inquiry letter should be no more than **one page** in length, and should include:
 * An outline the scope of the proposed contribution
 * An explanation how the proposed manuscript differs from existing published work